-3 'Health research' as per the National Health Act No 61 of 2003 includes any research that contributes to knowledge of: the biological, clinical, psychological or social processes in human beings; improved methods for the provision of health services; human pathology; the causes of disease; the effects of the environment on the human body; the development or new application of pharmaceuticals, medicines and related substances, and the development of applications of health technology.
+&lt;sup>3 'Health research' as per the National Health Act No 61 of 2003 includes any research that contributes to knowledge of: the biological, clinical, psychological or social processes in human beings; improved methods for the provision of health services; human pathology; the causes of disease; the effects of the environment on the human body; the development or new application of pharmaceuticals, medicines and related substances, and the development of applications of health technology.

-- and health-related research involving human participants is conducted, must establish or have access to a registered HREC. - 7.1.2 It shall function within the ambit of the National Health Act, 2003 (Act 61 of 2003); the Ethics in health research: principles, structures and processes, Department of Health, 2015; the Guidelines for Good Practice in the Conduct of Clinical Trials with Human Participants in South Africa, Second Edition, 2006, as well as ICH GCP guidelines, E6(R2) 2016, CIOMS guidelines, 2016 and the Declaration of Helsinki, 2013. - 7.1.3 It shall provide competent and timely prospective ethical review for research proposals involving humans (health research) conducted by the SAMRC Intra-Mural Units. - 7.1.4 In the case of multi-centered clinical trials or other research, where other NHREC registered institution HRECs are reviewing the same protocol, the SAMRC HREC will as per the spirit of reciprocity, accept the approval granted by an NHREC-registered third-party HREC.
-However, SAMRC HREC reserves the right to decide to do a further review if necessary or to do an expedited review to ensure context specific ethical issues are addressed. - 7.1.5 Similarly, the SAMRC HREC may also evaluate non-SAMRC affiliated research or be the lead HREC to review a multi-centered clinical trial or other research project, although, such applications may be subject to a fee payable to the SAMRC. - 7.1.6 The SAMRC HREC's objective in reviewing research involving human research participants is to contribute to safeguarding the dignity, rights, safety and well-being of all research participants and to ensure that the goals of research do not override the best interests of the research participants. - 7.1.7 The SAMRC HREC will grant approval where research proposals meet ethical standards and regulatory requirements - 7.1.8 All proposals will receive triage from an ad-hoc HREC subcommittee, consisting of the HREC Chairperson and other two members of the SAMRC-HREC (subject experts/ethicists) who will determine whether research proposals require full or expedited ethics review or are eligible for a waiver.
+- and health-related research involving human participants is conducted, must establish or have access to a registered HREC. - 7.1.2 It shall function within the ambit of the National Health Act, 2003 (Act 61 of 2003); the Department of Health Guidelines, Ethics in Health research: Principles, Structures and Processes, 2015; the Guidelines for Good Practice in the Conduct of Clinical Trials with Human Participants in South Africa, Second Edition, 2006, as well as ICH GCP guidelines, E6(R2) 2016, CIOMS guidelines, 2016 and the Declaration of Helsinki, 2013. - 7.1.3 It shall provide competent and timely prospective ethical review for research proposals involving humans (health research) conducted by the SAMRC Intra-Mural Units. - 7.1.4 In the case of multi-centered clinical trials or other research, where other NHREC registered institution HRECs are reviewing the same protocol, the SAMRC HREC may as per the spirit of reciprocity, accept the approval granted by an NHREC-registered third-party HREC. - 7.1.5 Similarly, the SAMRC HREC may also evaluate non-SAMRC affiliated research or be the lead HREC to review a multi-centered clinical trial or other research project, although, such applications may be subject to a fee payable to the SAMRC. - 7.1.6 The SAMRC HREC's objective in reviewing research involving human research participants is to contribute to safeguarding the dignity, rights, safety and well-being of all research participants and to ensure that the goals of research do not override the best interests of the research participants. - 7.1.7 The SAMRC HREC will grant approval where research proposals meet ethical standards and regulatory requirements - 7.1.8 Some Proposals may receive triage from an ad-hoc HREC subcommittee, consisting of the HREC Chairperson and other two members of the SAMRC-HREC (subject experts/ethicists) who will determine whether research proposals require full or expedited ethics review or are eligible for a waiver.